-But you still may be wondering, “How exactly do I implement these into my classroom?”
+But you still may be wondering, “How exactly do I implement math flashcards into my classroom?”

-Here are 3 ways to Use Flashcards to Master Math Facts and Math Concepts like Time, Fractions and Money
+Here are 3 ways to Use Math Flashcards to Master Concepts like Time, Fractions, and Money

 3. Mom and Pop Way